FAQs

 If the wiring will be installed inside an enclosed unit where it’s already protected, a wiring harness is often all that’s needed.
 It keeps everything organised, simplifies installation, and can be a more economical solution.

-Both cable assemblies and wiring harnesses have an important role to play.
+Both cable assemblies and wiring harnesses play important roles.
 While they share the same goal of keeping electrical systems connected and organised, the level of protection they provide is what sets them apart.

-Choosing the right solution comes down to the environment, the application, and the level of durability required.
+Choosing the right solution comes down to the environment, the application, and the required level of durability.
 If you’re unsure which option is best for your project, speaking to an experienced cable assembly manufacturer can help ensure you get the right solution first time.